HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: Introduction

 \section{Introduction}

-Table Understanding (TU) seeks to learn informative embeddings of tables containing inherently tabular semantics, often formatted in ways not easily interpretable by machines as shown in Fig.~\ref{fig:intro}.
-This endeavor enhances machine performance across a range of table-related tasks, such as Table QA~\cite{tapas} and Cell Type Classification~\cite{cellemb} and Table Type Classification~\cite{tuta}.
+Table Understanding (TU) seeks to learn informative embeddings of tables containing inherently tabular semantics, often formatted in ways not easily interpretable by machines, as shown in Fig.~\ref{fig: intro}.
+This endeavor enhances machine performance across a range of table-related tasks, such as Table QA~\cite{chain-of-table}, Cell Type Classification~\cite{getpt} and Table Type Classification~\cite{lu2024large}.

 Yet, in real-world scenarios, TU faces the challenges of \textbf{a lack of sufficient human annotations} and the presence of \textbf{complex table structures}, which diminishes the effectiveness and applicability of existing frameworks.
 As for the first challenge, the data-hungry nature of existing frameworks results in diminished performance in few-shot TU scenarios, where only several samples are annotated.
-Although some studies~\cite{tabert, tapas} have adopted pre-training with encoder-only architectures~\cite{bert} to alleviate the annotation burden, these solutions still require considerable amounts of labeled data for task-specific fine-tuning.
-As for the second challenge, while current frameworks attempt to capture structural information in tables through the use of position embeddings~\cite{tuta} or by modeling tables as graphs~\cite{GTR}, these methods are effective for simple tables but wane with complex tables.
-This shortfall arises because the cell-to-cell relationships in complex tables are more intricate than those encountered in simple tables as shown in Fig.~\ref{fig:intro}.
+Although some studies~\cite{dongsurvey, tapas} have adopted pre-training with encoder-only architectures~\cite{bert} to alleviate the annotation burden, these solutions still require considerable amounts of labeled data for task-specific fine-tuning.
+Regarding the second challenge, while current frameworks attempt to capture structural information in tables through the use of position embeddings~\cite{tuta} or by modeling tables as graphs~\cite{getpt, GTR}, these methods are effective for simple tables, but wane with complex tables.
+This shortfall arises because the cell-to-cell relationships in complex tables are more intricate than those in simple tables, as shown in Fig.~\ref{fig: intro}.

-Fortunately, recent advancements have introduced techniques that can be integrated into the TU framework to tackle the challenges: 1) Multimodal Large Language Models (LLMs) have shown remarkable effectiveness in managing few-shot tasks involving data from other modalities, such as vision~\cite{llava} and time series~\cite{timellm}.
-This is achieved through instruction tuning and soft prompts, which seek to align the semantic spaces of the other modality encoder with the LLM.
-2) Self-supervised heterogeneous graph (HG) pre-training~\cite{sshg1, sshg2} empowers models to navigate multifaceted relationships within data from substantial volumes of unlabeled data.
+Fortunately, recent advancements have introduced techniques that can be integrated into the TU framework to tackle the challenges: 1) Large Language Models (LLMs) have shown remarkable effectiveness in managing few-shot tasks involving data in other modalities, such as vision~\cite{llava} and time series~\cite{timellm}.
+This is achieved through instruction tuning and soft prompts, which seek to align the semantic spaces of the other modality encoder with that of the LLM, a method that can also be applied to tabular data.
+2) Self-supervised heterogeneous graph (HG) pre-training~\cite{sshg1, sshg2} enables models to navigate multifaceted relationships within data, such as complex intercell relationships in Fig.~\ref{fig: intro}, using substantial volumes of unlabeled data.